 Downloading Electronic Textbooks from the STAR Database

 MSU provides accessible books to students with disabilities through the RCPD's STAR (Samaritan Technological Advancements in Reading) database.
-Remember that you must have purchased the printed book before using the textbook in alternative format.
+Remember that you must have purchased or rented the printed book before using the textbook in alternative format.

 Download the text-only version of these instructions or continue to screenshot version below.